anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/03-dns-empirical/plot/README.md

 pip install -r requirements.txt
 ```

+As the plots are rendered with LaTeX rendering, a LaTeX installation compatible with `matplotlib` is
+required.
+For more information, please read [the `matplotlib` documentation][matplotlib usetex].

 ## Testing

 The python scripts are tested for python versions 3.7 to 3.11 using [tox].
 To test and lint the